 Cardiovascular disease (CVD) remains the leading cause of death and a major cause of disability in Western countries, and it is also becoming increasingly common in developing countries.1

 Control of lipid levels is one of the most effective strategies for CVD prevention.1 Randomized clinical trials conducted over the past 20 years have consistently demonstrated that aggressive reduction of LDL-C levels in the blood reduces CV risk in the settings of secondary prevention and high-risk primary prevention.2,3

 Familial hypercholesterolemia (FH) represents a particularly difficult-to-treat type of hypercholesterolemia in the US.

 Heterozygous FH (HeFH)4,5

 - Affects about 1 in 250 people and increases the likelihood of having coronary heart disease at a younger age.

 - One of the main signs of HeFH is LDL-C levels over 190 mg/dL in adults and over 160 mg/dL in children.

-- Statin or other therapy in childhood is often required, sometimes starting by age 8-10.
+- Statins, other therapies, or combinations are often required in childhood, sometimes starting by age 8-10.

 Homozygous FH (HoFH)4-6